SeanHeelan/claude_opus_cve_2023_0266/README.md

 ![Prompt engineering false positives](img/prompt_engineering_false_negative.png)

 So, we are at least in scenarios 1 AND 2.
-How about scenarios 3 and 4?
-Here again Claude ends up _sometimes_ correctly realising there are no bugs, bug more regularly getting things totally wrong and imagining bugs where they are not.
+How about scenarios 3 and 4, when analysing the patched code?
+Here again
+Claude ends up _sometimes_ correctly realising there are no bugs, bug more regularly getting things totally wrong and imagining bugs where they are not.
 As an example, here's one response: